€40-€600Florentine embroidery in Florence

 Where to find Florentine embroidery in Florence?

-📍 Key areas in Firenze: • Oltrarno – textile workshops, artisan embroiderers • Santa Croce – historic craft shops • Centro storico – small hidden ateliers Typical places: • embroidery workshops • artisan linen shops • schools of applied arts • historic cooperatives They are often quiet spaces, feminine in the strongest sense: not exposed, not loud, not made for display.
+📍 Key areas in Firenze: • Oltrarno – textile workshops, artisan embroiderers • Santa Croce – historic craft shops • Centro storico – small hidden ateliers Typical places: • embroidery workshops • artisan linen shops • schools of applied arts • historic cooperatives They are often quiet spaces, feminine in the strongest sense: not exposed, not noisy, not a storefront display.

 How much does Florentine embroidery cost?